Centralizers of Hamiltonian circle actions on rational ruled surfaces: Centralizers of Hamiltonian circle actions on the product

 \section{Centralizers of Hamiltonian \texorpdfstring{$S^1$}{circle} actions on \texorpdfstring{$\SSS$}{the product}}

 We summarise all the results we have obtained in this chapter in the following theorem. \begin{thm} Consider any Hamiltonian circle action $S^1(a,b;m)$ on $(S^2 \times S^2, \oml)$.
-The homotopy type of the symplectic stabilizer $\Symp^{S^1}(S^2 \times S^2,\oml)$ is given in the table below:
+The homotopy type of the symplectic centralizer $\Symp^{S^1}(S^2 \times S^2,\oml)$ is given in table~\ref{table:CentralizersAllCiclesActionsOnSSS}. \end{thm}